glowkeeper/pandoc-presentations/README.md

 + [pandoc](https://github.com/jgm/pandoc/releases/download/1.17.0.2/pandoc-1.17.0.2-osx.pkg "pandoc")
 + A LaTex processor.
 The [BasicTex](http://tug.org/cgi-bin/mactex-download/BasicTeX.pkg "BasicTex") package will suffice

-### Paper Dependencies
+### PDF Dependencies

-The paper relies on BibTex references.
+The PDFs rely on BibTex references.
 Hence, you'll need:

 + A reference manager that can output [BibTeX](http://www.bibtex.org/).
 I use [Zotero](https://www.zotero.org/), which works best with [Firefox](https://www.mozilla.org/en-GB/firefox/new/) and [Firefox's Zotero plugin](https://download.zotero.org/extension/zotero-4.0.29.10.xpi).
 Additionally, I use Zotero's [Better BibText](https://github.com/retorquere/zotero-better-bibtex) plugin, primarily because that helps avoid citation key clashes.
 The BibTex should be exported to `/your/paper-dir/bibliography/library.bib`
 + A [Citation Style Language](http://citationstyles.org/) (CSL) file that matches the citation style you need.
 The [Zotero Style Repository](https://www.zotero.org/styles) has many such files.
 I often have to produce IEEE citations, for which I use the file [IEEE with URL](https://www.zotero.org/styles/ieee-with-url).
 The CSL file should be saved to `/your/paper-dir/bibliography/ieee-with-url.csl`